-BA490 Business Policy and Strategy

-Prerequisites: Completion of the Degree Requirements This advanced course is designed to provide students with a comprehensive review of management and the total business enterprise.
+This course will address a current or timely topic or that are foreseen to be one time offerings.
+Special topics course offerings can vary from term to term.
+Students can propose a special topics course in this area.
+BUS499 Business Policy and Strategy 3 credits Prerequisites: Completion of the Degree Requirements This advanced course is designed to provide students with a comprehensive review of management and the total business enterprise.
 Students learn strategy formulation, implementation and evaluation concepts and techniques through an applied project.
 Students use this new knowledge, coupled with knowledge acquired from other courses, to chart the future direction of different types of organizations.
 The course builds on previous courses to offer insights and analytic tools, which a general manager needs to plan and implement successful business policies and strategies.
 The course emphasizes the practical application of business theory to business problems through a course project and the choice of an exam or internship opportunity.
 The internship opportunity is arranged by the student and approved by the instructor.
 This internship option is not available to students who are Ohio residents due to state requirements.
-Ohio students taking BA490 must complete the examination that is part of the course.
+Ohio students taking BUS499 must complete the examination that is part of the course.